Welcome to The Storied Recipe!

 Can you reheat steak and kidney pudding?

 Yep!
 No problem.
 My son ate one for lunch every day until they were gone.
-In my opinion, the kidney flavor did intensify a bit through the week.
+In my opinion, the kidney flavor did intensify a bit throughout the week.
 However, I was more sensitive to the scent and flavor than the rest of my family because I handled the kidney.

 Equipment You May Need